sebastianBIanalytics/DataScience_MachineLearning_Python_SebN_Portfolio/README.md

 This repository will contain my personal Data Science and Machine Learning projects created in Python

 #### 1. Multiple regression - Covid in London MSOAs.
+#### 2. Multiple regression - Predicting the median house price in London